Turmeric (Curcuma longa) is a popular spice in Asian cuisine but it is also known for many health benefits (1).

 Many inflamed cells release reactive compounds that lead to oxidative stress (8).

-Both inflammation and oxidative stress are often found together in many of the disease conditions.
+Both inflammation and oxidative stress are often found together in many disease conditions.

 Inflammation is at the center of many diseases such as cardiovascular and bowel diseases, diabetes, arthritis, and cancer (9).